Ogni volta è così

-"Ogni volta è così" is a song recorded by Italian singer Emma.
+"Ogni volta è così" is a song co-written and recorded by Italian singer Emma.
 It was released on 3 February 2022 through Universal Music Italy.

-The song competed at the Sanremo Music Festival 2022, making the singer third participation on the contest, the first since her win with "Non è l'inferno" in 2012; it premiered during the second night of the music show.
+The song competed during the Sanremo Music Festival 2022, making the singer's third participation at the contest, the first since her win with "Non è l'inferno" in 2012; it premiered during the second night of the music show.
 The song placed sixth in the final ranking.

 Composition

 The song was written by the singer herself with Davide Petrella and Dario Faini, who produced the track.
 Emma explained the meaning the song in an interview with Billboard Italia: